mcneel/rhino.inside/README.md

 The Rhino Inside technology allows Rhino and Grasshopper to be embedded within other products.
 It may be possible to:

 1. Starting Rhino and Grasshopper as an add in another product.
-2. Call directly into the native APIs from a Grashopper or RHino plugin.
+2. Call directly into the native APIs from a Grasshopper or Rhino plugin.
 2. Grasshopper definitions can be opened and previewed in Rhino withing the same process as the parent.
 3. Object can be natively created by Rhino or Grasshopper within the parent product.